 - Finish cooking all the batter, and then let the pancakes cool just slightly.
 Help your child cut each pancake into a large heart shape.

-The warm, red-toned pancakes are ready to to enjoy!
-Cover them with a combination of butter, maple syrup, and powdered sugar to sweeten them up a bit.
+The pancakes are ready to to enjoy!
+Cover them with a combination of butter, maple syrup, and fresh fruit for an extra-special treat.
 Happy Valentine's Day!